 Hacienda Encantada Resort in Cabo San Lucas, Mexico, is a great option for an easy family beach vacation.
 It’s conveniently located 25 minutes from the international airport in a secluded position with spectacular views of the Sea of Cortez, yet only 10 minutes from the bustling downtown and Cabo Marina.
 The resort embraces the desert-meet-ocean setting and offers both all-suite rooms and residences.
-Family-owned and operated, the service is warm and welcoming.
+At Hacienda Encantada, the service is warm and welcoming.

 This 150-room all-suite property is perfect for families of all sizes as there are many connecting options with kitchen facilities.
 I stayed in a Master Suite with a bedroom with a king bed and a day bed, connected to a dining and living room with a sofa bed.
 The decor of the hacienda-style suites is comfortable and inviting.
 It combines Mexican architecture with modern amenities such as stainless appliances in the kitchen, rain showers in the bathrooms, and bath products made with local, organic ingredients.
 Spacious and private balconies have amazing views.
 85 percent of the suites have ocean views, the remaining have garden or pool views.